 The committee comprises:

 Sandra Deane and Lucia Taylor are board members appointed to the committee and received remuneration for their attendance and representation in addition to the remuneration they received for attending board meetings.
 There are three other external committee members.
 The representatives from Queensland Treasury and the Department of Justice and Attorney-General are public servants and did not receive remuneration for attending meetings.
-External committee member Alison D’Costa received $500 remuneration in 2019–20.
+External committee member Jeanette Shanahan received $2190 (including superannuation) remuneration in 2020–21.